Free speech row as Scots 'Nazi dog' film maker found guilty of being grossly offensive online

-THE SCOT who trained his dog to response to his calls of "gas the Jews" has been found guilty of posting an offensive message online.
+THE SCOT who trained his dog to respond to his calls of "gas the Jews" has been found guilty of posting an offensive message online.

 Sheriff Derek O'Carroll found Mark Meechan guilty of communicating a video which was "grossly offensive".